mendix/docs/content/refguide/administrator.md

 ---
 title: "Administrator"
 parent: "project-security"
+menu_order: 20
 tags: ["studio pro", "administrator", "project security", "security"]
 ---

 ## 1 Introduction

-In the **Administrator** tab of **Project Security**, you can change the default credentials and a user role for the Administrator user:
+In the **Administrator** tab of the **Project Security**, you can change the default credentials and a user role for the Administrator user:

 ![](attachments/administrator/project-security-administrator.png)

 ## 2 Administrator Properties

-In the Administrator tab the following properties are available:
+In the **Administrator** tab the following properties are available:

 * [User name](#user-name)
 * [Password](#password)